clabordec/Containerized-Applications/running-containerized-apps.md

 ### Uninstall old versions
 ```
-for package in $(old_docker.txt); do sudo apt-get remove -y $package; done
+for package in $(cat old_docker.txt); do sudo apt-get remove -y $package; done
 ```

 <br>

-The "old_docker.txt" file contains the unoffical packages that need to be uninstalled before installing docker
+The "old_docker.txt" file contains the unoffical packages that need to be uninstalled before installing docker, the `cat` command will display the contents within the file, allowing `package` variable to iterate eache package.
 <br>
 <br>
 The "old_docker.txt" file contains the following: